Phil McConkey

-Philip Joseph McConkey (born February 24, 1957) is an American former professional football wide receiver who played for the New York Giants (1984–1988), Green Bay Packers (1986), Phoenix Cardinals (1989), and San Diego Chargers (1989) of the National Football League (NFL).
+Philip Joseph McConkey (born February 24, 1957) is an American former professional football player who was a wide receiver for the New York Giants (1984–1988), Green Bay Packers (1986), Phoenix Cardinals (1989), and San Diego Chargers (1989) of the National Football League (NFL).
+He played college football for the Navy Midshipmen.

 Early life

 McConkey grew up in Buffalo, New York, the son of Joe, a Buffalo police officer, and Jean McConkey (1936–2013).
 His father also worked side jobs and managed to pay for Phil and his sister, Debbie, to attend private schools.

 He attended Canisius High School, and during that time Canisius didn't lose a football game during McConkey's last three seasons when they were one of the top teams in the state.
 He played both defensive back and wide receiver, earning local honors, but in his senior year in 1975 he still weighed only 140 pounds.
+Phil's play on the field earned him a spot as a Connolly Cup Finalist in 1974.

 He knew the only way he could attend college was on a scholarship, but he received no offers until he earned an appointment to the U.S. Naval Academy.